-- The Nursing program is designed in a lock-step sequence.
-If a 2.0 is not achieved for each individual major course, the student must repeat the course before progressing to the next course. - Students whose cumulative GPA falls below 2.5 will be placed on academic probation for the next term - It is the student's responsibility to maintain current RN licensure for the duration of the nursing program, including in the state in which they are implementing their Experiential Learning Clinical (ELC).
+- Students must achieve a 2.0 for each individual major nursing course.
+If a 2.0 is not achieved, the student repeat the course. - Students whose cumulative GPA falls below 2.5 will be placed on academic probation for the next term. - It is the student's responsibility to maintain current RN licensure for the duration of the nursing program, including in the state in which they are implementing their Experiential Learning Clinical (ELC).
 Any change in licensure status, such as transferring to another state, lapse in license or disciplinary action taken against the student's nursing license must be reported to the School of Nursing within 2 weeks of licensure lapse or disposition of formal disciplinary action.
 All cases of disciplinary action against the student's license after admission to the program will be evaluated on an individual basis by the Nursing Faculty Council. - Students must comply with the program attendance policies to continue in the program. - Students who are unable to achieve a 2.0 in any two Nursing courses will be suspended from the Nursing program. - A Nursing course may be repeated only one time.
 Any student who fails to meet the progression grade requirement for two Nursing courses may not continue in the program of Nursing.

-The School of Nursing reserves the right to request the withdrawal or dismissal of any student who in their judgment, fails to satisfy the nursing requirements of safety, responsibility, accountability, and academic honesty.
+The School of Nursing reserves the right to request the dismissal of any student who in their judgment, fails to satisfy the nursing requirements of safety, responsibility, accountability, and academic honesty.